pbek/QOwnNotes/webpage/src/es/getting-started/command-line-snippet-manager.md

 ```

 ::: tip
 In the QOwnNotes settings you can also set what note tag should be used to search for commands in notes.
-By default, the tag `command` is used.
+By default, the tag `commands` is used.
 :::

 ## Syntax of command snippets

 You can use unordered lists with in-line code blocks to store command snippets.
-All notes with the tag `command` are searched for command snippets.
+All notes with the tag `commands` are searched for command snippets.

 If you add a `cmd:` before the in-line code block, the command will also be found in the current note regardless of note tags.